-Data that is authoritative is often also referred to as 'fundamental data' (also known as 'framework data,' 'foundational data,' or 'core data'), and while these concepts can and often do overlap, they have distinct meanings.
-Fundamental data refers to a concrete and predetermined set of data themes that cannot be derived from other data.
+Data that is authoritative is often also referred to as 'fundamental data' (also known as 'framework data,' 'foundational data,' or 'core data'), and while these concepts can and often do overlap, they have distinct meanings.8 Fundamental data refers to a concrete and predetermined set of data themes that cannot be derived from other data.
 The UN-GGIM, via expert collaboration and global consensus, has identified fourteen Global Fundamental Geospatial Data Themes, considered fundamental to strengthening a country's geospatial information infrastructure.
 For example, the Global Geodetic Reference Frame, elevation, and depth data, as well as transportation network (e.g., roads) represent three of the fourteen identified Global Fundamental Geospatial Data Themes.
-The objective of the Global Fundamental Geospatial Data Themes publication is to explore how and why certain data within these fundamental data themes become 'authoritative,' a designation which is used to affirm the policy and legal mechanisms that confer authority on a given data asset, process, or organization.
+The objective of the Global Fundamental data themes become 'authoritative,' a designation which is used to affirm the policy and legal mechanisms that confer authority on a given data asset, process, or organization.

-&lt;sup>7 SP4 definition
+7 SP4 definition

-&lt;sup>8 In certain contexts, 'reference data' is used interchangeably with 'fundamental data' (refer to OGC and ArcticSDI Glossaries), while in other contexts, it is used as an alternative to 'authoritative data,' referring to the provision of data by a public authority that is legally binding (refer to p.17, section 2.2.1 of Authoritative Data in a European Context report [2019]).
+8 In certain contexts, 'reference data' is used interchangeably with 'fundamental data' (refer to OGC and ArcticSDI Glossaries), while in other contexts, it is used as an alternative to 'authoritative data,' referring to the provision of data by a public authority that is legally binding (refer to p.17, section 2.2.1 of Authoritative Data in a European Context report [2019]).